 Because of not having complete control over their motor skills, children may floss too hard, thereby damaging the tissue between their teeth.
 Parents can use a gentle touch to help children understand how it should feel when they floss.

 Flossing should be an activity that parents and children perform together at least once daily.
-Parents may floss a few of their child’s teeth and then show the child how to wrap the floss around their fingers, judge the space that they will need, and gently slide the dental floss up and down their teeth.
+Parents may floss a few of their child’s teeth and then show the child how to wrap the floss around their fingers, judge the space they need, and gently slide the dental floss up and down their teeth.
 Children who learn to floss early develop a lifelong habit.
-When you bring your children in for dental care in Piney Point, TX, our Lovett Dental team will be happy to show you how you can make flossing a family affair.
+When you bring your children in for dental care at Lovett Dental Piney Point Village, our team will be happy to show you how you can make flossing a family affair.

 Some of the other services we offer for you and your family include:

 - Dental Crowns and Bridges

 There are a number of conditions that occur with age that can cause seniors to have dental problems.
 Many seniors have had a lot of dental work done over their lifetime.
 Seniors use medications that can lead to dry mouth, making them more susceptible to tooth decay.
 When seniors face conditions that increase their chance of tooth decay, frequent brushing and flossing can help reduce these risks.

 At Lovett Dental Piney Point Village, we have provided top dental care people have learned to rely on.
 We care about your oral health.
 We see you as a person, not just as a number or name.
 Contact Lovett Dental today at 832.430.7364.
 Let us help you keep your oral health on track.